 For the second straight year, I’ll be speaking at the annual conference of the International Legal Technology Association (ILTA), held this year in Washington, DC, from August 26-30, 2012.
 More details on my two speaking slots to come later this summer.

 I’m delighted to be delivering a keynote address on the future of legal education and the legal services marketplace at the Institute for the Advancement of the American Legal System‘s annual awards ceremony on cOtober 11, 2012, in Denver, Colorado.

-I’m very happy to be delivering the keynote presentation “Law Firms and Legal Knowledge Professionals in a Changing Marketplace” to the Private Law Libraries Summit at the 2012 Annual Meeting of the American Association of Law Libraries on July 21, 2012, in Boston, Massachusetts.
+I’m very pleased to be delivering the keynote address to the 2012 Annual Meeting of the Oregon State Bar House of Delegates on November 2, 2012, in Portland.

 One of my favourite bumper stickers, back when such things were popular, read as follows: “Where are we going?
 And what’s with this handbasket?”
 If you’re involved in any aspect of legal education these days, or if you have even a passing interest in how law schools are doing their job, you might feel that… Read more »